-- Work health and safety legislation and requirements compliance. - Fulfil councils' legislative responsibilities defined in the Act: - Provide resources and facilities to manage emergencies within the municipal area in accordance with the MEMP. - Providing facilities and resources for the council-supported volunteer SES Unit/s.
-This includes storage and maintenance of the units' equipment and training areas (section 49 of the Act). - Nominate the Municipal EM Coordinator and Deputy Municipal EM Coordinator roles (section 23); - Provide a Chairperson for the MEMC (section 21). - Support agencies and owner/operators of specific facilities to be ready to: - Fulfil their emergency management roles; - Maintain 'business as usual' for as long as possible; - Coordinate recovery and support broader recovery efforts after the emergency, if required. - Ensure evacuation arrangements within the municipality by the identification, preparation and management of the municipality's 'evacuation centre'.
+- Work health and safety legislation and requirements compliance. - Fulfil councils' legislative responsibilities defined in the Act: - provide resources and facilities to manage emergencies within the municipal area in accordance with the MEMP. - provide facilities and resources for the council-supported volunteer SES Unit/s.
+This includes storage and maintenance of the units' equipment and training areas (section 49 of the Act). - nominate the Municipal EM Coordinator and Deputy Municipal EM Coordinator roles (section 23). - Provide a Chairperson for the MEMC (section 21).

+Support agencies and owner/operators of specific facilities to be ready to:

+· fulfil their emergency management roles;

+- maintain 'business as usual' for as long as possible; and - coordinate recovery and support broader recovery efforts after the emergency, if required.

+Ensure evacuation arrangements within the municipality by the identification, preparation and management of the municipality's 'evacuation centre'.

-- Plan and coordinate recovery activities within the municipality in partnership with the affected community and relevant State Government authorities.
+Plan and coordinate recovery activities within the municipality in partnership with the affected community and relevant State Government authorities.
 These activities should be in line with agreed priorities and arrangements and cover across all recovery domains:

 - social;

-- economic;
+- · economic:

 - infrastructure; and

 - environment.

-- Represent the municipality on emergency management committees and groups, as required.
+Represent the municipality on emergency management committees and groups, as required.

-3.3.2 STATE GOVERNMENT
+3.3.2 State Government

 The State Government has primary responsibility for the protection and preservation of life, property and the environment within its jurisdiction.
 Community safety and wellbeing drives Tasmania's emergency management arrangements.
-This includes the protection of systems that support communities' safety and well-being, for example, critical infrastructure such as power, water, telecommunications and other systems or assets located within the state.
+This includes the protection of systems that support communities' safety and wellbeing: e.g. critical infrastructure such as power, water, telecommunications and other systems or assets located within the State.

-The State Government establishes arrangements for most functions essential for effective emergency management (prevention and mitigation, preparedness, response and recovery).
+The State Government establishes arrangements for most functions essential for effective emergency management (PPRR).
 For example, it maintains emergency service agencies such as:

-- Police;
+- Police:

 - Fire:

 - Ambulance;

-- Emergency; and
+- State Emergency Service; and

 - Health and medical services.